jakwings/node-temp-fs/README.md

 This switch does not affect manually tracked files through `options.track`.
 They will be removed automatically on exit.

-**Note: When an uncaught exception occurs, all temporary files and directories will be removed no matter it is on or off.**
+**Note: When an uncaught exception occurs, all tracked temporary files and directories will be removed no matter it is on or off.**

 ### tempfs.dir()

-Return the path of a system-provided tempdir.
+Return the path of a system-provided tempdir as `require('os').tmpdir()` does.
 You should not make any assumption about whether the path contains a trailing path separator, or it is a real path.
+On most system it is not a fixed path, and it can be changed by the user environment.
+When in doubt, check it first.

 ### tempfs.name([options])